 For example, in both of our Phase 2a clinical trials in DPNP and LSRP, ETX-810 did not achieve statistically significant separation from placebo on the trial's primary endpoint.
-Based on these results, we have discontinued further development of ETX-810.
-In addition, in April 2022, we announced that interim results from the first three subjects in our Phase 1b photosensitive epilepsy (PSE) trial were inconclusive, leading us to perform a root cause analysis.
-As a result, we have elected to delay enrollment of the Phase 2a clinical trial of ETX-155 in MDD, pending investigation of such root cause analysis and a further pharmacokinetic trial to determine the required dose to achieve adequate exposure levels.
+Based on these results, we discontinued further development of ETX-810.
+In addition, in April 2022, we announced that interim results from the first three subjects in our Phase 1b photosensitive epilepsy (PSE) single dose trial were inconclusive, leading us to perform a root cause analysis.
+As a result, we elected to delay enrollment of the Phase 2a clinical trial of ETX-155 in MDD, pending investigation of such root cause analysis and the results of a further Phase 1 pharmacokinetic trial to determine the required dose to achieve adequate exposure levels.
+We have completed the root cause analysis and dosing in the Phase 1 pharmacokinetic trial and, based on the results of these activities, are positioned to initiate the Phase 2a MDD trial in the first quarter of 2023.